paulchyz/OCI_Streaming_Pipeline/README.md

 	```
 	\
 	Highlight the PL/SQL statement, then click on the round green `Run Statement` icon at the top of the editor to execute this statement.
 18. Copy and paste the following PL/SQL query into the editor.
-This query returns the data in STREAMDATA_TABLE.
+This query returns the data in STREAMDATA_VIEW.
 This data has been converted to table format by the Stored Procedure we configured earlier in this lab.
 Converting to table format allows the data to be easily queried for things like data visualization.
 	```
-	-- Select all data in STREAMDATA_TABLE
+	-- Select all data in STREAMDATA_VIEW
-	SELECT * FROM STREAMDATA_TABLE ORDER BY KEY DESC;
+	SELECT * FROM STREAMDATA_VIEW ORDER BY KEY DESC;
 	```
 	\
 	Highlight the PL/SQL statement, then click on the round green `Run Statement` icon at the top of the editor to execute this statement.